sposso/Semantic-Reconstruction-using-fNIRS-signal/README.md

 1. **Deep_models.py** It contains the BiLSTM-based decoder used in the experiments.
-2. **Utils.py** It contains several functions used in the paper.
-The most useful functions are:
+2. **Utils.py** It contains key  functions  to run the experiments.
+The most useful ones are:
   - **Regression_experiment_data**.
 This function loads the fNIRS  data from the large-scale study and the word embedding vectors of the stimuli for a given subject.
   + **Pilot_regression_experiment_data**.
 This function loads the fNIRS data from the pilot study and the word embedding vectors of the stimuli for a given subject.
   * **Train_val** This function is used to train the BiLSTM-based decoder.
-It includes Earlystopping and Scheduler function.
+It includes Earlystopping and Scheduler functions.
+3. **Pilot_main.py** This is the main file for training the BiLSTM-based decoder using the pilot data.
+This small dataset was used for optimizing  the decoder's hyperparameters  like hidden size, number of layers, weight decay, learning rate, etc.
+4. **large_scale_main.py**.
+This script was used to test the Bi-LSTM model in the full-scale experiment, where both **between-category** and **within-category** experiments were conducted.
+5. **Leave_two_out_main_test.py**.
+In this script the Bi-LSTM model was tested in the full-scale experiment through the  **leave-two-out** experiment.